 1. Avoid Late Nights

-The late nights are usually the toughest part of the holiday season because we're sleeping (and eating) outside of our regular schedule.
-Take these measures to offset this:
+The late nights are usually the toughest part of the holiday season because we’re sleeping (and eating) outside of our regular schedule.
+Consider these measures to offset this:

 - Load up on foods rich in healthy fats like organic nuts/seeds and their oils, organic ghee or coconut oil, and some cold water fish.